Burt Lancaster

 This one-hour film, narrated by Actor BURT LANCASTER, explores the lingering effects of The Hollywood Blacklist, which occurred in the late forties and early fifties as part of the Anti-Communist witch-hunts that terrorized the nation.
 This film is seen through the eyes of the wives and children of the now deceased Hollywood figures whose careers were destroyed when studio bosses, along with guild and union officials capitulated to the demands of the House Un-American Activities Committee.

-Luchino Visconti Luchino Visconti (1999) Character: Self
+Luchino Visconti Luchino Visconti (2002) Character: Self (archive footage)

 A chronological look at the creative life of Luchino Visconti (1906-1976).
 It examines his theatricality, role in the neorealist movement, use of melodrama, and relation to decadence.
 It touches on the impact of a fabulously wealthy childhood, his writing for "Cinema," his politics, his work with Renoir, his appreciation of Thomas Mann, and his deep knowledge of literature and the arts.
 Visconti moves constantly between film and the theater, staging plays provocatively, working with Maria Callas at La Scala, and shooting films in theaters.
 Clips from his films and interviews with actors, crew members, and critics provide details for this portrait of creativity.